graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

         caption="The vertical dimensions of a font’s main glyph groups."
 %}

-Second, by chosing where the baseline is in the em square, which will line up with every other font, the type designer defines the extents that can be allotted above and below it, for the design.
+Second, chosing where the baseline is in the em square, is how the font line up with every other font of any size or style.
+This gives the type designer  the extents that can be allotted above and below the baseline, for the typeface family.

-And so the type designer plans the vertical metrics of all the characters of a typeface, based on how the designer wants collections of characters, words usually, to be glimpsed, seen, viewed, skimmed, read, or read for a long time.
+And so the type designer plans the vertical metrics and horizonatal of all the characters of a typeface, based on how the designer wants collections of glyphs to be glimpsed, seen, viewed, skimmed, read, or read for a long time.

 {% include emsquare-figure
         src="./images/Figure 3.png"